Molibdenio107/Hackathon-Project/README.md

-Welcome to Team Buerners Lee
+cd Welcome to Team Buerners Lee

 Comms channel on Slack
 Gitlab pool for commom repo